How to Change Honda TRX420 Ball Joints: Part 1

 Movement or play in the wheel can be an indicator that any number of parts may have begun to wear in the front end of your Honda ATV.

 This play, especially coupled with a tear in the boot on the upper or lower ball joint, is a sure indicator that they need to be replaced.
 Watch the video above and follow the steps below to learn how to change the upper ball joints on a Honda Rancher TRX420.
-The steps to change the lower ball joint is covered in Part 2.
+The steps to change the lower ball joint are covered in Part 2.

 - 3/8th ratchet